No items found.

 • Sand art: Creating patterns and shapes in sand on a tray or beach.

-• Creating mandalas: Designing your mandalas, focusing on symmetry and repetition.
+• Creating mandalas: This involves designing mindful mandalas, focusing on symmetry and repetition.

 • Mindful beading: Making jewelry or decorative items with beads, focusing on patterns, colors, and threading.